 Q1: What Book Is The Tortle In?

-A: Actually, the Tortle package is the supplement for the DnD 5e adventure, Tomb of Annihilation.
+A: The tortle package is the supplement for the DnD 5e adventure, Tomb of Annihilation.
 It describes the Chultan island snout of the Omgar and describes details of the Tortle race.